Nozzle diameter and layer height affect printing time and quality

 Becoming familiar with layer heights is a great way to take control of your 3D prints.
 Adjusting this key printing parameter allows you to strike the right balance between Z-axis print resolution and printing time, which is useful when differentiating between quick prototypes and more intricate parts.
 And in some cases — straight-sided parts, for example — using a higher layer height won’t even reduce resolution.

 Switching out your nozzle is something you won’t do as often as adjusting layer height, but this too is a great way to utilize your printer for different projects.
-Small-diameter nozzles can offer an exceptional level of detail on the X-Y plane, while larger nozzles are great for quickly printing large objects.
+Small-diameter nozzles can offer an exceptional level of detail on the X-Y plane and are great for printing breakaway supports for overhangs, while larger nozzles are ideal for quickly printing large objects.
 As long as you’re using the right printing materials for the kind of nozzle installed on the hotend, playing around with nozzle diameter can lead to excellent results.

 Finally, it is important to understand that layer height is only partially dependent on nozzle diameter.
 While nozzle diameter determines the range of acceptable layer heights and extrusion widths, users can still choose between thick or thin layers to suit the print job at hand.